OpenLocalizationTestOrg/azure-docs-pr-test.nl-NL/articles/active-directory/active-directory-licensing-ps-examples.md

     }
 ```

-## <a name="check-if-user-license-is-assigned-directly-or-inherited-from-a-group"></a><span data-ttu-id="59e45-137">Controleer of de licentie is toegewezen rechtstreeks of van een groep overgenomen</span><span class="sxs-lookup"><span data-stu-id="59e45-137">Check if user license is assigned directly or inherited from a group</span></span>
+## <a name="check-if-user-license-is-assigned-directly-or-inherited-from-a-group"></a><span data-ttu-id="af45f-137">Controleer of de licentie is toegewezen rechtstreeks of van een groep overgenomen</span><span class="sxs-lookup"><span data-stu-id="af45f-137">Check if user license is assigned directly or inherited from a group</span></span>

-<span data-ttu-id="59e45-138">Voor een gebruikersobject is het mogelijk om te controleren of een bepaald product-licentie is toegewezen uit een groep of als er rechtstreeks is toegewezen.</span><span class="sxs-lookup"><span data-stu-id="59e45-138">For a user object it is possible to check if a particular product license is assigned from a group or if it is assigned directly.</span></span>
+<span data-ttu-id="af45f-138">Voor een gebruikersobject is mogelijk toocheck als een bepaald product-licentie is toegewezen uit een groep of als er rechtstreeks is toegewezen.</span><span class="sxs-lookup"><span data-stu-id="af45f-138">For a user object it is possible toocheck if a particular product license is assigned from a group or if it is assigned directly.</span></span>

-<span data-ttu-id="59e45-139">De twee onderstaande Voorbeeldfuncties kunnen worden gebruikt voor het analyseren van het type toewijzing op een afzonderlijke gebruiker:</span><span class="sxs-lookup"><span data-stu-id="59e45-139">The two sample functions below can be used to analyze the type of assignment on an individual user:</span></span>
+<span data-ttu-id="af45f-139">onderstaande Hallo twee Voorbeeldfuncties kunnen worden tooanalyze Hallo type toewijzing gebruikt op een afzonderlijke gebruiker:</span><span class="sxs-lookup"><span data-stu-id="af45f-139">hello two sample functions below can be used tooanalyze hello type of assignment on an individual user:</span></span>
 ```
-#Returns TRUE if the user has the license assigned directly
+#Returns TRUE if hello user has hello license assigned directly
 function UserHasLicenseAssignedDirectly
 {
     Param([Microsoft.Online.Administration.User]$user, [string]$skuId)

     foreach($license in $user.Licenses)
     {
-        #we look for the specific license SKU in all licenses assigned to the user
+        #we look for hello specific license SKU in all licenses assigned toohello user
         if ($license.AccountSkuId -ieq $skuId)
         {
-            #GroupsAssigningLicense contains a collection of IDs of objects assigning the license
+            #GroupsAssigningLicense contains a collection of IDs of objects assigning hello license
-            #This could be a group object or a user object (contrary to what the name suggests)
+            #This could be a group object or a user object (contrary toowhat hello name suggests)
-            #If the collection is empty, this means the license is assigned directly - this is the case for users who have never been licensed via groups in the past
+            #If hello collection is empty, this means hello license is assigned directly - this is hello case for users who have never been licensed via groups in hello past
             if ($license.GroupsAssigningLicense.Count -eq 0)
             {
                 return $true
             }

-            #If the collection contains the ID of the user object, this means the license is assigned directly
+            #If hello collection contains hello ID of hello user object, this means hello license is assigned directly
-            #Note: the license may also be assigned through one or more groups in addition to being assigned directly
+            #Note: hello license may also be assigned through one or more groups in addition toobeing assigned directly
             foreach ($assignmentSource in $license.GroupsAssigningLicense)
             {
                 if ($assignmentSource -ieq $user.ObjectId)